mattsam1234/multinational-retail-data-centralisation793/README.md

 This project is designed to pull data from multiple different data sources including AWS RDS database, S3 buckets, PDf files, CVS files and more.
 The Data that is pulled is then put into a pandas dataframe and cleaned with a variety of methods.
 The cleaned data is then pushed to a local postgres database.
+Running the sql functions in star_schema_functions.sql creates a star schema for the database.
+The data_queries.sql file has the relevant queries to the questions commented within

 ### What I used